theMiddleBlue/ReputationIP/README.md

 - Tor Bulk Exit https://check.torproject.org/cgi-bin/TorBulkExitList.py?ip=1.1.1.1
 - more repo coming soon...

-very useful for integrate into regular expression or blacklist
+very useful for integrate into regular expression or blacklist.
+It can escape dot (\.) and you can sepcify the field separator between each ip.

 ## anonymous_proxy.sh
 Download from maxmind.com a list of 250 Open Proxy.
 From https://www.maxmind.com/en/proxy-detection-sample-list